Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 No. SNAP benefits, including supplements, are good for up to 365 days from the date of issuance.

-Have the work requirements for SNAP been suspended due to the coronavirus?
+Have the work requirements for SNAP been suspended?

-The rule that SNAP recipients who are classified as Able-Bodied Adults Without Dependents (ABAWDs) can receive only three months of SNAP benefits without meeting federal work requirements has been temporarily suspended due to the coronavirus pandemic.
-(The rule would have gone into effect for 50 non-waived parishes in Louisiana on April 1.)
+The rule that SNAP recipients who are classified as Able-Bodied Adults Without Dependents (ABAWDs) can receive only three months of SNAP benefits without meeting federal work requirements has been temporarily suspended through August 31, 2021, or until other new standards come into effect.

 SNAP Nondiscrimination Statement